Rajah Caruth: 2024

 On February 7, 2024, it was announced that Caruth would drive for Spire Motorsports full-time in the 2024 season, driving the No. 71 truck.
 On the final lap of the season-opener at Daytona, Caruth drifted up the racetrack at the exit of turn two, spinning out Jack Wood and collecting numerous trucks.
-Despite this, Caruth managed to earn a best career finish of third.
+Despite this, Caruth managed to earn a career-best finish of third.
 The following week, he earned an eighth place finish at Atlanta.
 On February 28, it was announced that HendrickCars.com would sponsor Caruth for all 23 races of the season, after previously announcing they would sponsor for ten races.
 At Las Vegas, Caruth scored his first career win, becoming only the third African-American driver to win in one of NASCAR's three national series, joining Wendell Scott and Bubba Wallace.
 Caruth would advance into the playoffs, but he would be eliminated in the Round of 8 and finish seventh in the point standings.
 On November 22, 2024, Caruth was named Most Popular Driver of the NASCAR Craftsman Truck Series.

 Caruth's truck at Las Vegas Motor Speedway in 2025.